• Skip to primary navigation

 • White wine - I recommend grabbing a bottle of your favorite white wine for this recipe.
 Pinot grigio, riesling, and moscato are great choices for a white wine sangria.

 • Fireball whisky - Fireball adds cinnamon flavor to your sangria.
-This can be substituted with bourbon or brandy for a different flavor - choose flavors you'll enjoy.
+This can be substituted with bourbon or brandy for a different flavor.
+Choose a flavor you'll enjoy.

 • Fruit - Sliced apples and oranges add flavor and color to your sangria.
 Pears are another great choice.